natalieayuba/colourify/README.md

-# Spotify Colours
+# Colourify

-Spotify Colours is a web application that generates a color palette from the album art of your most listened to albums on Spotify.
+Colourify is a web application that generates a color palette from the album art of your most listened to albums on Spotify.
 Inspired by [Receiptify](https://github.com/michellexliu/receiptify) and [Spotify Profile](https://github.com/bchiang7/spotify-profile).
-The app can be viewed at [https://spotify-colors.herokuapp.com/](https://spotify-colors.herokuapp.com/).
+The app can be viewed at [https://colourify.herokuapp.com/](https://colourify.herokuapp.com/).

 Main technologies: